Cape Agulhas, South Africa

 Despite producing such big, bold wines – Syrah grapes are actually quite delicate.
 Their soft skins and ability to become reductive in the blink of an eye during ferment are just a few signs of the grapes true nature.
 This Syrah is meant to celebrate the softer side of this notoriously rugged cultivar.
 The outcome is a fruit-forward yet still spicy and full-bodied wine with true personality and finesse.
 Only 700 bottles produced.

 Any order of 2 or more cases (6 bottles per case) gets FREE shipping.

 Wines for the Wild

-The other half of the Syrah component was harvested by hand on the 11th of March, 2020 and immediately placed, whole-cluster, into open top barrels.
+The other half of the Syrah component was harvested by hand on the 2nd of April, 2022 and immediately placed, whole-cluster, into open top barrels.
 Barrels were sparged with C02 and sealed off for 11 days of carbonic maceration.
-Pressed via wooden basket press on the 22nd of March, the 8.5 degree balling juice was then inoculated with other Syrah component to finish alcoholic and malolactic fermentations.
+Pressed via wooden basket press, the 8.5 degree balling juice was then inoculated with other Syrah component to finish alcoholic and malolactic fermentations.